Osteoclave/shadowrun-randomizer/README.md

    * Dropped by the Rat Shaman (both items)
    * Dropped by the Vampire (both items)
    * Dropped by the Jester Spirit (both items)
+* Five keywords are known by default at the beginning of the game:
+   * HitMen
+   * Firearms
+   * Heal
+   * Shadowrunners
+   * Hiring
 * Five keywords are now learned by picking up "keyword-items", shuffled among item locations:
    * Dog
    * Jester Spirit